 Antipsychotic medicine - helps when people see or hear things, or believe things that are not true.

 Delusion - believing something that is not true, even when told otherwise.

-elusion - believing something that is not true, even when told otherwise.

 Dementia - an illness that makes it harder and harder for a person to remember things and live normally.
 Hallucination - seeing or hearing things that are not there.